 3. Customer Journey Map

-Also known as experience map, is a visual representation of a user journey while they engage with the application/software.
+Also known as an experience map, is a visual representation of a user journey while they engage with the application/software.
 A diagram laid out as a timeline showing touchpoints between the user and the application/software.
 It helps the designers understand users’ motivations and needs at each step to create appropriate design solutions.

 4. User Flow